algae-elbaum/scrawl_language/README.md

 # Scrawl

-Scrawl is a language being made by Henry Elbaum and Kyle Seipp.
+Scrawl is a language being made by Algae Elbaum and Kyle Seipp.
 (Now on potentially infinite hiatus).
 It vaguely follows *Modern Compiler Implementation in ML* by Andrew Appel.